debops/debops/docs/ansible/roles/debops.netbox/getting-started.rst

 need to setup a PostgreSQL server which the application can access.
 To configure one on the same host as NetBox, add that host to the ``[debops_service_postgresql_server]`` Ansible inventory group.
-See the debops.postgresql_server_ role documentation to see how to use the database server remotely.
+See the :ref:`debops.postgresql_server` role documentation to see how to use the database server remotely.

 To deploy NetBox on a given host, you need to add that host to the